 Healthy Travel Snacks

-I also packed light snacks for the airplane …carrots sticks, red bell pepper strips with hummus (keep container small or they will confiscate your hummus at security), Lara Bars, and a delicious new raw snack I discovered at Whole Foods Market made by 2 Moms in the Raw.
+I also packed light snacks for the airplane …carrots sticks, red bell pepper strips with hummus (keep container small or they will confiscate your hummus at security), Lara Bars, and a delicious new raw snack called Go Raw.

 Pack for Contingencies